Chamundeshwari Temple: Architecture

+Festivals

 The temple is famous for the celebrations of festivals like Ashada Shukravara (ಆಶಾಡಾ ಶುಕ್ರವಾರ), Navaratri and Ammanavara Vardhanthi (ಅಮ್ಮನವರ ವರ್ಧಂತಿ).
 In the month of Ashadha, Fridays are considered particularly auspicious.
 Lakhs of devotees throng the temple during this occasion.
 Another festival celebrated during this month is Chamundi Jayanti.
 This day is celebrated on the anniversary of the consecration of the Utsava Moorti of the goddess by the Maharaja of Mysore.
 On this occasion, the goddess's idol is taken around the temple in a golden palanquin.

 The most important festival that is celebrated here is Navaratri.
 Mysuru Dasara is celebrated as the state festival of Karnataka, called Nada habba (ನಾಡಾ ಹಬ್ಬಾ) in Kannada.
 During Navaratri, the idol is decorated in 9 different ways to depict the nine different aspects of the goddess known as Navadurgas.
 On the 7th day of Navaratri that is dedicated to the goddess Kalaratri, valuable jewels donated by Maharajas are brought from the District Treasury of Mysuru and are given to the temple to decorate the idol.

 Another temple is situated at the foothill which is in Utthanahalli called as Jwalamalini Sri Tripura Sundari Temple.
 This goddess is considered the sister of Chamundeshwari who helped her at the battlefield to slay the demon Raktabīja.